Study: Texas bases lead Army posts in risk of sexual assault - WTMJ

 The report said that the data can be used to help the Army tailor prevention and other programs to better counter sexual assault in the ranks.

-“These findings provide the Army with increased visibility on where exactly risk is consistently high for sexual assault and sexual harassment,” said Jenna Newman, social science advisor at the Army Resilience Directorate and the Army’s project lead for the study.
+“These findings provide the Army with increased visibility on where exactly risk is consistently high for sexual assault and sexual harassment,” said Jenna Newman, social science advisor at the resilience directorate and the Army’s project lead for the study.
 “It suggests there are location-specific concerns that require targeted interventions into climate and culture and will require additional research to understand.”

 In the wake of the Guillen killing and a spike in suicides last year, Army leaders launched a program in October that focuses on the wellbeing of soldiers and their families, specifically making people the Army’s top priority, overtaking combat readiness and weapons modernization.